 In 2006, Penny and Roe Stamps created merit scholarship programs for undergraduates at their alma maters, The University of Michigan and Georgia Tech.
 Since then, the Stamps Scholars community has grown into a national network of visionary colleges and universities.
 Virginia Tech has partnered with the Stamps Foundation to award multi-year scholarships that help driven and talented student leaders achieve their education and life goals.

-Stamps Scholars pursue their educational interests while developing their leadership skills with merit based financial aid including enrichment funds that can be used for study abroad, cultural exchanges, research projects and other educational experiences.
+Stamps Scholars pursue their educational interests while developing their leadership skills with merit-based financial aid, including enrichment funds, that can be used for study abroad, cultural exchanges, research projects, and other educational experiences.
 Stamps Scholars also join a community of more than 1370 current and graduate Scholars around the world with whom they network and share their experiences.

 Stamps Scholars will live in student-led Honors communities with other high-achieving peers pursuing similarly rigorous courses of study, service, and personal development.
 All Honors residents enjoy increased individual contact with faculty and participate in enriching co-curricular functions such as dinners with award-winning faculty and guests.

 Virginia Tech Stamps Scholars